 Score level based badges provide beginners and younger archers with awards for developing their archery skills.
 The junior age groups are aligned with educational key stages.
 The awards are based on score attainment at either indoor distances or outdoor distances suitable for your age group.

 The scheme is open to all archers and is operated by archery clubs or by schools, youth groups and similar who practice target archery.
+There is no requirement for recipients to be a member of Archery GB.

 More information for clubs including registration forms and the distance charts can be found at the Archery GB website.
 The contact is Email: firstname.lastname@example.org